top of page

 Depending on your industry, you might add sections like “Projects,” “Volunteer Experience,” or “Languages.”
 Tailor these based on your experience and the role you're applying for.

-Resume design FAQ
+Resume design ideas FAQ

 How many pages should my resume be?